-We account for the sale of receivables under the Receivables Facility as short-term debt and continue to carry the receivables on the unaudited Consolidated Balance Sheets, primarily as a result of the requirement to repurchase receivables sold.
-As of July 31, 2022, there were \$150.0 million in borrowings on receivables pledged as collateral under the Receivables Facility.
+On March 1, 2022, we entered into an uncommitted receivable repurchase facility (the "Receivables Facility") of up to \$150 million, which expired on March 30, 2023.
+We accounted for the sale of receivables under the Receivables Facility as short-term debt and carried the receivables on the unaudited Consolidated Balance Sheets, primarily as a result of the requirement to repurchase receivables sold.